robert-nganga/art_generator/README.md

-# Art Generator Kotlin
+# Art Generator
-An app that employs a machine learning model hosted on a server to translate rough sketchs into potraits.
-This is the client application developed with Kotlin.
-It enables the user to create a sketch by drawing on the screen.
-Once the user finishes drawing a screenshot of the drawing is taken and sent to the server and converted to a reallistic portrait which is then sent back to the client application and displayed to the user.
+This is a Kotlin app that uses a machine learning model hosted on a server to translate rough sketches into realistic portraits.
+The app allows users to create a sketch by drawing on the screen, and then sends a screenshot of the drawing to the server for processing.
+The server converts the sketch into a portrait and sends it back to the app, which displays the portrait to the user.

+## Requirements
+  - Android device with a touchscreen and internet connectivity

+## Technical Details
+The app uses [Image-to-image translation with conditional adversarial networks](https://arxiv.org/abs/1611.07004) hosted on a server to translate the sketch into a portrait.
+The model was trained on a large dataset of sketches and portraits, and is able to generate realistic portraits from rough sketches.

+The app communicates with the server using HTTP requests and JSON payloads.
+It sends a screenshot of the sketch to the server, and the server returns the resulting portrait in the form of a base64 String.

+The app was developed in Kotlin and makes use of various Android libraries and frameworks, such as the Android SDK, Retrofit.

 ## Demo
 ![](screenshots/Screenshot1.jpg)